-“Itching of only the big toe is a very specific symptom to encounter,” says Tejas Patel, MD, a board certified dermatologist with Reforma Dermatology + Skin Science in Brooklyn and Staten Island, NY.
+“Itching of only the big toe is a very specific symptom to encounter,” says Tejas Patel, MD, a board certified dermatologist with Reforma Dermatology in NYC.

 “Causes could possibly include: contact/allergic dermatitis, pustular psoriasis, dyshidrotic eczema and pemphigus vulgaris, athlete’s foot, chilblains, atopic dermatitis, gout, bunion, diabetes, fungal infection or more.

 “It is important to visit your local dermatologist to further get your toe examined.”

 Now don’t let all of this scare you, because if you experience an itching big toe only occasionally, and it looks perfectly normal during these times, it’s just probably a stubborn but benign itching.

 But if you keep scratching the toe – using fingernails against bare skin – this can cause it irritation and inflammation, worsening the itching.

 Usually, big toe itching goes away on its own before you know it.